Bye Bye (Mariah Carey song): Background

 During the conception of her ninth studio album Charmbracelet in 2002, Carey's father, Alfred Roy, was diagnosed with cancer.
 After divorcing from Patricia, Carey's mother, when the singer was only three, he kept only limited contact with her throughout the years, as Patricia continuously moved due to their poverty.
 During this period of Carey's life, when she was just recovering from a breakdown and career slouch, she began reconnecting with her father during his short time in hospital care.
 In a song titled "Sunflowers for Alfred Roy", present on Charmbracelet, Carey refers to a moment she shared with him on his death-bed.
 Critics described the song as "the album's most lyrically personal song" and appreciated its simple piano accompaniment, while Carey retells of a visit she shared with her father in his hospital room, "Strange to feel that proud, strong man / Grip tightly to my hand."

 After the release of Charmbracelet and its succeeding album, The Emancipation of Mimi (2005), Carey began working on material for her eleventh studio effort, the yet untitled E=MC² (2008).
 It was one of the most anticipated albums of 2008, with many critics weighing their opinions on whether Carey would be able to deliver significant success, following her achievements with The Emancipation of Mimi.
-"Bye Bye" was released as the album's second single, following "Touch My Body", and premiered on radio on April 7, 2008, and became available to download at iTunes on April 15, 2008.
-The single officially went for adds on April 22, 2008 on Mainstream and Rhythm/Crossover stations.
-Carey recalled in an interview with MTV:
+"Bye Bye" was released as the album's second single, following "Touch My Body", in April 2008.
+Upon its release, Carey recalled in an interview with MTV:

 "Sometimes when I'm writing a song, it does come from such a raw place that I'm actually crying while writing it," Mariah admitted.
 Her second single, a tribute to her late father, is also meant to reach anyone else who has suffered a loss of a loved one.
 "Sometimes I hear it and feel that this is going to touch a lot of people, and that's why it's important that no matter what's ever happened to me over my career, that I stay the course and continue to write and try and reach people who need."
 Anyone who manages to do the reverse, and touch Mariah with one of their songs, "I'm indebted to them forever."